A widely held misconception is that ankle braces are only used by sports enthusiasts.

 Overall, though, the ASO Ankle Stabilizer a great all-in-one solution for those recovering from ankle injuries.

-The McDavid 199 Lace-Up Ankle with Support Stays is designed to deliver maximum support while also offering more flexibility than comparable braces.
+The McDavid 199 Lace-Up Ankle brace is designed to deliver maximum support while also offering more flexibility than comparable braces.

 While the McDavid 199 provides excellent support for running and other high-intensity activities, many users have found this brace to be a bit too rigid for use during normal daily activities.